istoking/coupons/README.md

 # How to use with TEBEX
 1. Link your DATABASE to Tebex as a game server.
-2. Add in this as the command -
+2. Add this as the command:
 ```sql
 INSERT INTO `codes` VALUES ('{transaction}-7' , 'item-name or money', 'AMOUNT', '0', 'TEBEX', NULL);
 ```